Working Holiday Visas for Australian Citizens Over 30

 Move visa-free to Switzerland or New Zealand

 There are a few conditions.
 For example, Australians moving to Switzerland need to have enough savings to support themselves and still need to apply for a residency and/or work permit from the local canton before arriving.
-But there is no requirement to apply for a formal visa from the embassy or consulate.

 Most Australians can travel to, live and work in New Zealand without restrictions under the Trans-Tasman Travel Arrangement.